tunsimp/MineSweeper/README.md

 ### 1. Undo Button on the Game Board
 - This button is located at the top of the game board.
-- It allows the player to undo their last move.
+- It allows the player to undo their last move even they have not click the mine.
 - To use this feature, simply click the "Undo" button on the top of the game window.

 ### 2. Undo Button on the Game Over Frame